fmenezes/pizzaLang/README.md

 | `/`      | Divides numbers                                                              | ```1 / 2;```                                          |
 | `()`     | Lists args in bases (functions) and can change order of precedence           | ```base test(x) x = 1;``` or ```(1 + 2) * 3```        |
 | `{}`     | Scopes, allows you to add groups of statements                               | ```{ topping x = 1; x = x + 1; print(x); }```         |

-## Notes

-- This code has been crafted following the examples from https://llvm.org/docs/tutorial/MyFirstLanguageFrontend.
-- It does not use any engineering good practices and it certainly does not reflect my personal style of coding.
-- You can find many pizza program examples in the `examples` folder.